What is the mind-body connection?

 Oftentimes when patients come to see me, they feel that they lack control, as if they are on a runaway train, whether it is control of their life as a whole, their family, their work, or their physical health.
 It is so important to give patients back that control, to give them the knowledge that they are the agents that control their lives and to give them the tools to do it.
 I’ve seen real transformation in patients who recognize that they can self-direct their lives because then they can take action and amazing things can happen.

 My patients span the gamut from people who may be less educated to high-power executives who appear to be completely in control, and yet they feel that they are not.
 Their sense is that their job is running them, the money is running them, finances are running them, the board is running them.
-And to be honest with you, those execs are some of the hardest patients to shift in terms of their ability to let go.
+And to be honest with you, those execs are some of the hardest patients to shift in terms of their ability to let go and make adjustments to their lifestyles.

 When we talk about health and healing, I always tell patients that the ability to let go—of self-loathing, of judgment, of what we expect of ourselves and others—just letting go is crucial to healing.
 And anyone who truly lets go feels an incredible sense of relief.
 It’s like an aha moment for them to acknowledge that, “I can do this.
 I can choose to let go.
 I can choose to not allow all these things that seemingly rule my life to have such a huge impact on me.”
 It’s a mind shift, and it can happen in an instant.
 And that’s the true transformation: the recognition and the decision to just be, to let go, to forgive.
 To forgive oneself and forgive others.